-All of us were on edge, knowing full well that there shouldn’t be another female in the vicinity but us.
-We all wondered if it was one of the girls, but that wasn’t possible.
+All of them were on edge, knowing that there shouldn’t be another female in the vicinity but them.
+They all wondered if it was one of the girls, but that wasn’t possible.
 It didn’t sound like them at all.

 “We copy.
 What is it?”
 Crystal answered.